-1. Before doing any prep work, clean the part with dishwashing soap and water.
-Then hit it with wax and grease remover.
-This will remove all of the old dirt, grime and built up wax.
+- Before doing any prep work, clean the part with Dawn dishwashing soap and water.
+Then, when dry, hit it with wax and grease remover.
+This will remove all of the old dirt, grime and built up wax which could be forced into the paint by sanding.
 If this is a brand new motorcycle part from Drag Specialties or similar discount parts source, make sure you get all of the shipping oil off or your paint will not stick.

-3. Primer.
+- Primer.
 This is where many arguments happen, but...
-I've been painting cars, trucks, motorcycles, etc. for over 30 years and I've seen the worst that can happen, so take this with the 30+ years of experience that it comes with.
+I've been painting cars, trucks, motorcycles, etc. for 41 years and I've seen the worst that can happen, so take this with the many years of experience that it comes with.
 You do not need primer unless you are working on bare metal, you have made repairs or you need a primer/sealer to hold down something that might be an issue.
 I personally do not like using primer/sealer to avoid sanding bad paint off, but there are some who choose to do this.
 I warranty all of my work, so this is not an option as far as I'm concerned.
 All parts get stripped to metal unless I can validate that the surface will not cause a future problem (like original factory paint that we are just airbrushing over or fresh paint applied by a trusted source, etc...., everything else gets stripped).
 There is no reason to shoot primer over paint, ever.
 The only exception is for a repair, where you would need to feather out the repair area into the existing paint work.

-4. Sand your primer with 400-600 wet, dry or on a D.A., being careful not to cut through to the metal or undo your repair.
+- Sand your primer with 600-800 wet, dry or on a D.A., being careful not to cut through to the metal or undo your repair.
 If you do cut through, spray at least one more coat of primer, over the damaged area, then sand that area again.
 A final light scuff with 800 grit and you're ready to paint.
 Repairs are not covered in this discussion, but if anyone would like, we could go there in another article.

-6. Clear.
+- Clear.
 This part of the process differs by brand as well as product type, so the best I can do here is say check with your supplier for a data sheet on your choice of clear (or ask here, you never know.
 I've used just about every paint system out there).
 Once your clear is cured (overnight for most urethane clears), you can polish it out.
 That is also a topic for another discussion.